MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation.md

 ## Remediation actions

 When an automated investigation runs, a verdict is generated for each piece of evidence investigated.
 Verdicts can be *Malicious*, *Suspicious*, or *No threats found*.
-Depending on the type of threat, the resulting verdict, and how your organization's device groups are configured, remediation actions occur automatically or upon approval by your organization’s security operations team.
+Depending on the type of threat, the resulting verdict, and how your organization's [device groups](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/machine-groups) are configured, remediation actions can occur automatically or only upon approval by your organization’s security operations team.

-For example, some actions, such as removing malware, are taken automatically.
-Other actions require review and approval to proceed.

-When a verdict of *Malicious* is reached for a piece of evidence, Microsoft Defender Advanced Threat Protection takes one of the following remediation actions automatically:
+For example, suppose that your organization's devices are included in a device group that is set for **Semi - require approval for any remediation**.
+In this case, your security operations team must review and approve all remediation actions.

+Now suppose that you've changed your organization's device groups so that they are set to **Full - remediate threats automatically** (this is the recommended setting).
+In this case, remediation actions are taken automatically for artifacts that are considered to be malicious.

+When an automated investigation determines an artifact is malicious, the following remediation actions are taken or recommended:
 - Quarantine a file
 - Remove a registry key
 - Kill a process